Sydney school students injured after science experiment goes wrong

 Multiple students in a primary school in the Australian city of Sydney have been injured after a classroom science experiment went wrong.

-Reports say at least one student was rushed via ambulance to a hospital with serious burns.
-Others are believed to have suffered superficial burns.
+Reports say at least two students were rushed via ambulance to a hospital with serious burns.
+Nine others are believed to have suffered superficial burns.

 Initial reports suggest the experiment involved sodium bicarbonate and methylated spirits, said outlet 9news.